There are over 80 species of coral snake worldwide.

 Coral snakes are highly venomous members of the Elapidae family.
 They’re split into Old World and New World groups, most of which inhabit sparsely populated areas.
 They’re generally small snakes, between 2 and 4 feet; the Arizona coral snake is sometimes thinner than a pencil.

-The New World coral snakes live in the Americas, in the southern United States, throughout Central and South America.
+The New World coral snakes live in the Americas, in the southern United States, and throughout Central and South America.
 Many of them have red, yellow, and black patterns but not all.
 Of all the coral snake species, the Americas are home to by far the largest variety.
-There are dozens of species, approaching 80; however, with all that variety they are only classified into two genera.
+There are dozens of species, over 100; however, with all that variety, they are only classified into two genera.

 Amazing Facts About Coral Snakes

 - Coral snakes are highly venomous, second behind black mambas, but their venom delivery system is lacking; their fangs are small and weak and not hollow like a pit viper’s fangs.